Mona Lisa Smile

 Mona Lisa Smile is a 2003 American drama film produced by Revolution Studios and Columbia Pictures in association with Red Om Films Productions, directed by Mike Newell, written by Lawrence Konner and Mark Rosenthal, and starring Julia Roberts, Kirsten Dunst, Julia Stiles, and Maggie Gyllenhaal.

 The title is a reference to the Mona Lisa, the famous painting by Leonardo da Vinci, and to the song of the same name, originally performed by Nat King Cole, which was covered by Seal for the film.
 Julia Roberts received a record $25 million for her performance, the highest ever earned by an actress at that time.

+Mona Lisa Smile was released by Sony Pictures Releasing on December 19, 2003.
+The film received mixed to negative reviews from critics and grossed $141.3 million against a $72.3 million budget.

 Plot

 In 1953, 30-year-old Katherine Ann Watson accepts an Art History teaching position at Wellesley College.
 She quickly discovers her students have memorized the entire textbook and syllabus, so she introduces modern art and encourages discussion about what art is.
 Katherine also challenges her students to achieve more in life than marriage.

-Outspoken conservative Betty Warren writes editorials for the college paper, and insists that a universal standard exists for what is good art.
-She attacks Katherine for advocating that women seek careers in addition to marriage and exposes campus nurse and lesbian Amanda Armstrong for supplying contraception to students, resulting in her termination.
+Outspoken conservative Betty Warren writes editorials for the college paper and insists that a universal standard exists for what is good art.
+She attacks Katherine for advocating that women seek careers in addition to marriage and exposes campus nurse Amanda Armstrong for supplying contraception to students, resulting in her termination.

-Betty is eager to marry her fiancé Spencer and expects the traditional married-student exemptions; however, Katherine insists she will grade her based on merit and expects her to complete all assignments and tests.
+Betty is eager to marry her fiancé, Spencer, and expects the traditional married-student exemptions; however, Katherine insists on grading her based on merit and expects her to complete all assignments and tests.
 When Betty's married life does not go smoothly, she begins taking out her frustrations on the other girls, particularly Connie and Giselle.

 Betty often ridicules Connie Baker and insists her cousin, Charlie, is taking Connie to her wedding reception only as a favor.
 Connie is surprised when he expresses genuine interest in her, and they begin dating.
 Connie breaks things off after Betty claims Charlie is actually dating Deb, the daughter of the couple Charlie had avoided while they were on holiday.
-Betty claims Connie is just a casual fling Charlie was trying to hide.
+Betty claims Connie is just a casual fling that Charlie was trying to hide.

-Weeks later, Connie and Charlie reconnect with him insisting he had stopped seeing Deb the previous summer and only began dating his current girlfriend after Connie stopped seeing him.
+Weeks later, Connie and Charlie reconnect with him, insisting he had stopped seeing Deb the previous summer and only began dating his current girlfriend after Connie stopped seeing him.
 Connie tearfully confronts Betty for lying and being hurtful, asking why Betty could not let her be happy.
 Later, Connie breaks into Charlie's dorm to ask for another chance, and they rekindle their relationship.